awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 1. Create a bucket or choose an existing bucket\.
 For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 For more information about how to run an AWS CLI command to create a bucket, see [https://docs.aws.amazon.com/cli/latest/reference/s3/mb.html](https://docs.aws.amazon.com/cli/latest/reference/s3/mb.html) in the *AWS CLI Command Reference*\.

-1. Upload the folder to the bucket\.
+1. Upload the folder or directory to the bucket\.
 For more information, see [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 If you plan to paste your JSON manifest into the AWS Systems Manager console, don't upload the manifest\.
 For more information about how to run an AWS CLI command to upload files to a bucket, see [https://docs.aws.amazon.com/cli/latest/reference/s3/mv.html](https://docs.aws.amazon.com/cli/latest/reference/s3/mv.html) in the *AWS CLI Command Reference*\.

-1. On the bucket's home page, choose the folder that you uploaded\.
+1. On the bucket's home page, choose the folder or directory that you uploaded\.
 If you uploaded your files to a subfolder in a bucket, be sure to note the subfolder \(also known as a *prefix*\)\.
 You need the prefix to add your package to Distributor\.

 ### Step 4: Add a package to Distributor<a name="distributor-working-with-packages-add"></a>

 You can use the AWS Systems Manager console, AWS command line tools \(AWS CLI and AWS Tools for PowerShell\), or AWS SDKs to add a new package to Distributor\.
 When you add a package, you're adding a new [SSM document](sysman-ssm-docs.md)\.
-The document lets you deploy the package to managed instances\.
+The document allows you to deploy the package to managed instances\.

 **Topics**
 + [Adding a package \(console\)](#create-pkg-console)